Pratiksha8799/video_transcripter/README.md

 * Extracting Video ID: The video ID is extracted from the URL.

+* Extracting language code: Identify which language the transcript is in and return code.

 * Fetching Transcripts: The transcript for the video is fetched using the YouTubeTranscriptApi.

 * Output: The transcript is saved into txt file.